Fly Fishing Guide Rates

 Can I bring friends, partner or kids?

 For day trips you can bring one other fishing or non-fishing person with you and, the cost is the same as it would be for 1 angler.
-If you wish to bring a third fisherman you will pay an extra 50% of the trip costs.
+If you wish to bring a third fisherman you will pay an extra 50% of the total trip costs for two anglers.
 A third non-fishing angler costs $50.

 Prices for multi-day and overnight camping trips for more than one person vary depending on the experience, please discuss this with us when making contact.